-GROWING UP IN SAN FRANCISCO'S HUNTER'S POINT NEIGHBORHOOD, Tinisch Hollins has experienced the devastating impacts of an unabated cycle of crime from an early age.
+GROWING UP IN SAN FRANCISCO'S HUNTER'S POINT NEIGHBORHOOD, Tinisch

+Hollins has experienced the devastating impacts of an unabated cycle of crime from an early age.
 She has lost more than 20 neighborhood friends and family members to gun violence.
-The victims included a little boy in foster care who lived with Tinisch's grandmother who was killed in a drive-by shooting when Tinisch was 10-years-old, and her own brother and cousin, lost to gun violence within months of each other this past year.
+From the little boy in foster care that lived with Tinisch's grandmother who was killed in a drive-by shooting when Tinisch was 10-years-old, to her own cousin and brother, lost to gun violence within months of each other this past year.